Even werewolves, vampires and undead quiver in fright

 - During the 18th century hunt for the Beast Of Gévaudan, Jean Chastel reportedly loaded his gun with silver bullets.
 However, in this case the bullets were not 'special' because they were made of silver, but because the silver was obtained from a blessed medallion of the Virgin Mary (the creature was thought to be demonic in nature).

 - Silver has a density of 10.5 grams per cubic centimeter.
 Lead has a density of 11.3 g/cm3.
-In the ballistics game, higher density means better performance, which is why bullets are still made out of lead.
+In the ballistics game, higher density means better performance, which is why bullets are still made out of lead, though price is certainly a factor as well.
 (Uranium, it should be noted, has a density of 19 g/cm3, which is why anti-tank rounds are made of the stuff.)

 - Book author's husband researches making silver bullets.
 It's not as straight-forward as casting bullets from lead.
 Silver melts at 1761°F (versus 621°F for lead), this makes just melting it a problem for home-made bullets.
 And silver has a different coefficient of expansion, and the hardness difference means the bullet has to be crafted more precisely.
 And silver jewelry and coins are made with silver alloys that are harder still.
 The bottom line is that silver bullets aren't something even someone who home loads can make in a hurry, from materials at hand; they take planning and preparation.